 If you’re wanting to shoot from this area but a dessert party is taking place, typically there will be some room between Italy and the American Adventure that has nearly as good of a view.

-There are other great locations all around World Showcase Lagoon, and really anywhere that offers a clear view to the center of World Showcase Lagoon is going to be perfectly fine.
+There are other great locations all around World Showcase Lagoon, and really anywhere that offers a reasonably clear view to the center of World Showcase Lagoon is going to be perfectly fine.
 With Epcot Forever, the only thing to see beyond pyro is the aforementioned kites, and you don’t need a front row spot to see those.

-Other large areas of unobstructed viewing include the rails in front of Canada (the elevated area in Canada isn’t half bad, either), Rose & Crown’s seating area, and portions of the waterfront between China and the Outpost.
+Other large areas of unobstructed viewing include Canada–even the elevated area in Canada isn’t half bad, Rose & Crown’s seating area, and portions of the waterfront between China and the Outpost.

 Same goes for Future World, but it’s even riskier.
 I’ve seen some pretty cool photos from near the Fountain of Nations, Journey into Imagination’s upside-down waterfall, and various topiaries and other decorations.

-Personally, I don’t try these off-the-beaten-path spots very often as I love IllumiNations and want to enjoy the full show (and photograph it in more “classic” ways), but it’s sometimes fun to try something new…and get away from the crowds!
+Personally, I don’t try these off-the-beaten-path spots very often as I want to enjoy the full show (and photograph it in more “classic” ways), but it’s sometimes fun to try something new…and get away from the crowds!

-Have you watched IllumiNations from one of these spots?
+Have you watched Epcot Forever from one of these spots?
 What did you think?
 Any favorite spots of your own to add?
 Any questions you have about viewing Epcot’s fireworks?
 Do you agree or disagree with our advice?
 Any questions we can help you answer?
-Hearing your feedback—even when you disagree with us—is both interesting to us and helpful to other readers, so please share your thoughts in the comments!
+Hearing your feedback—even when you disagree with us—is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!